 The Science Advancement through Group Engagement Program (SAGE) was launched by the Academic Resource Center (ARC) in 2009 in conjunction with curricular reform for the Introductory Chemistry courses at Duke University.

 The SAGE Program serves first and second year undergraduates with interest in and high potential for STEM careers, but who may not have the foundation necessary for successful college science learning at a highly selective university.
-SAGE is currently offered for the introductory chemistry sequence (4 courses).
+SAGE is currently offered for the introductory chemistry sequence (4 courses) during the fall and spring semesters.

 The SAGE program focuses on mindsets and skill sets necessary to prepare students for leadership, change, and continuous learning in a 21st century knowledge economy.
 SAGE facilitates the holistic development of undergraduate science students through a model that blends community-based learning with individualized coordination of campus resources.